-Hello friends, today's tutorial is about Introduction to multilevel inverters, which is quite a wide field so I am not gonna discuss everything here.
+Hello friends, today’s tutorial is about Introduction to multilevel inverters, which is quite a wide field so I am not gonna discuss everything here.
 I will post more about it in my coming tutorials.
-Today, I am gonna through some light on multilevel inverter, i.e. how they operates and will also discuss their types in detail.
-So, let's start it.
+Today, I am going to through some light on the multilevel inverter, i.e. how they operate and will also discuss their types in detail.
+So, let’s start it.

 - Square wave inverters

 - Multilevel inverters

 We have designed a 3 level Diode Clamped Multilevel Inverter in Simulink MATLAB, which you can buy by clicking on the lower button.
 As it’s mostly used by the engineering students that’s why we have placed a very small price of $10 so that they can buy it easily and we also get rewarded for our efforts.